Operation Castle: Test execution

+Results

-ResultsOperation Castle was an unqualified success for the implementation of dry fuel devices.
+Operation Castle was an unqualified success for the implementation of dry fuel devices.
 The Bravo design was quickly weaponized and is suspected to be the progenitor of the Mk-21 gravity bomb.
-The Mk-21 design project began on March 26, 1954 (just three weeks after Bravo) with production of 275 weapons beginning in late 1955.
+The Mk-21 design project began on 26 March 1954 (just three weeks after Bravo), with production of 275 weapons beginning in late 1955.
 Romeo, relying on natural lithium, was rapidly turned into the Mk-17 bomb, the first deployable US thermonuclear weapon, and was available to strategic forces as an Emergency Capability weapon by mid-1954.
 Most of the Castle dry fuel devices eventually appeared in the inventory and ultimately grandfathered the majority of thermonuclear configurations.

 In contrast, the Livermore-designed Koon was a failure.
 Using natural lithium and a heavily modified Teller-Ulam configuration, the test produced only 110 kilotons of an expected 1.5 megaton yield.
 While engineers at the Radiation Laboratory had hoped it would lead to a promising new field of weapons, it was eventually determined that the design allowed premature heating of the lithium fuel, thereby disrupting the delicate fusion conditions.